denisdefreyne/glove/README.md

 Glove is a framework for making games.
 It is implemented in [Crystal](https://crystal-lang.org/).

 **⚠ Caution! ⚠** Glove is experimental.
 Expect breaking changes.
 There are few tests.
 Do not use this for your own projects (yet).
+(Or do, and contribute back to Glove?
+That’d be cool.
+I’ll give you commit access.
+You can be one of the first people to write a proper game engine in Crystal.)

 ## Usage